This is the very first time I sailed Giulia solo!

-I admit it took me a few days to dare do it really alone, until one day my little voice wakes me up; “Hey Eugénie are going to sail all your life on the Veerse Meer?”
+I admit it took me a few days to dare to really do it alone, until one day my little voice woke me up; “Hey Eugénie are going to sail all your life on the Veerse Meer?”

 - Euh, euh, no...